About

 Flynn Davis

 Flynn Davis is a queer creative learning and playing on Wadawurrung Land.
 Growing up in the countryside of Gippsland, they’re excited to give back to the community by using this platform.
-They have a passion for performing and creating and is a proud member of the queer fairytale troupe “The Story Keepers”.
-Flynn is excited for the many, many stories they get to tell whilst playing and learning along the way and they’re very excited to share with the community their art.
+They have a passion for performing and creating, and is a proud member of the queer fairytale troupe “The Story Keepers”.
+Flynn is excited for the many, many stories they get to tell, such as Bottom in A Midsummer Night's Dream dir. by Jack Smith, and is excited for the wonderful journey this company has to offer.

 Caitlin McCallig